Rubiksman78/MonikA.I/README.md

 https://user-images.githubusercontent.com/66365083/209716914-0ee87421-12df-4cc2-96da-9fd85f27214e.mp4

+## :headphones: Voicing everything !
+The file `main_voicing.rpy` in the `AI_submod` (to put in the game submod folder) is responsible for sending the text displayed in real time to the `voicing.py` script that will play the voice from this text.
+It is using the same model as the precedent section, feel free to modify the code if you want to use the first TTS model (performances not as good but easier installation).

 ## :alarm_clock: To develop
 - Speech to text to convert your own voice in text and directly speak with Monika :white_check_mark:
 - Better face emotions detection :white_check_mark: